-XSpeed The tool XSpeed implements algorithms for reachability analysis for continuous and hybrid systems with linear dynamics.
-The focus of the tool is to exploit the modern multicore architectures to enhance the performance of reachability analysis through parallel computations.
+XSpeed The tool XSpeed implements algorithms for reachability analysis of continuous and hybrid systems with linear dynamics.
+The focus of the tool is to exploit the modern multicore architectures to enhance the performance through parallel computations.
+The algorithms in XSpeed are based on symbolic states represented using support functions.
+The tool can analyze hybrid automata models in the SpaceEx input format.
+It allows to compute the reachability in bounded depth as well as reachability till fixed point.
 XSpeed realizes two algorithms to enhance the performance of reachability analysis of purely continuous systems.
-The first is the parallel support function sampling algorithm and the second is the time-slicing algorithm [8, 9].
-The performance of hybrid systems reachability analysis is enhanced using the adapted G.J.
-Holzmann's algorithm and the task parallel algorithm, both of which proposes variants of parallel breadth first exploration of the hybrid automaton [5].
+The first is the parallel support function sampling algorithm and the second is the time-slicing algorithm [10, 11].
+The performance of hybrid systems reachability analysis is enhanced using an adaptation of the G.J.
+Holzmann's parallel BFS algorithm in the SPIN model checker, called the AGJH algorithm [5].
+In addition, a task parallel and an asynchronous variant of AGJH are also implemented in the tool.
+The details of the algorithms in XSpeed can be found in [6].
+The tool is available at http://xspeed.nitmeghalaya.in/